Card Services calls have the general form:

 Device drivers that use Card Services functions are called

 ``clients''.
-A device driver should use the RegisterClient
+A device driver should use the RegisterClient call

 to get a client handle before using other services.
 Most Card